Ken McAlpine selected for America’s Cup Hall of Fame

 The members of the Selection Committee are persons intimate with the history and traditions of America’s Cup and committed to the integrity of the Hall of Fame.

-McAlpine will be officially inducted to the America’s Cup Hall of Fame at an official ceremony in 2018, with details to be announced soon.
+McAlpine will be officially inducted to the America’s Cup Hall of Fame at an official ceremony in 2018 on Friday, August 31st at the Royal Yacht Squadron in Cowes, UK.
 He will be joined by Class of 2017 inductees Syd Fischer, John K. Marshall, and Doug Peterson after the 2017 event was postponed due to unforeseen circumstance.

 Ken McAlpine has been at the heart of the competition for the America’s Cup for over 30 years, witnessing the America’s Cup evolve from the 12-Metre Class through the America’s Cup Class to the foiling catamarans of the 35th America’s Cup Match.